NBIO 724 Developmental Neuroscience (Fall 2017)

 NBIO 890.003- Special Topics in Neurobiology: Network Neuroscience (2 cr)

 This graduate-level seminar course combines lectures and paper presentations on cutting-edge interdisciplinary research of dynamics and function of brain networks.
 The course is designed to be informal and highly interactive and requires active participation.
 Application of modern tools such as massively-parallel, electrophysiological recordings, large-scale computer simulations, optogenetic manipulations and advanced MR imaging represents a major focus.
-Fall.
+Spring.
 Frohlich.
 Syllabus

 This paper based seminar explores the basic principles guiding the emergence of the mammalian nervous system.
 The course presents current topics in developmental neuroscience using selections from current and classic literature.
 Spring. (alt years), Anton.
 Syllabus

 NBIO 729- Neural Information Processing (3 cr)